microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ### Bone metastatic disease model, microangioCT

-Assessment as well as 3D imaging of the tumor vasculature is always a challenging task, in almost every tumor model (Hlushchuk et al., 2016).
+Assessment as well as 3D imaging of the tumor vasculature is always a challenging task, in almost every tumor model [@doi:10.1007/978-1-4939-3999-2_2].
 A bone metastatic disease model is even more challenging for 3D microvascular imaging, due to the intraosseous location of tumor lesions.
 Since the changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, simultaneous imaging of bone and vasculature is crucial.
 The desire to also simultaneously assess existing bone defects makes a decalcification procedure, as suggested above, extremely disadvantageous.